linouxis9/bitshares2-liquiditybots/README.md

 ## How to run this

+You will find the full instructions at https://github.com/linouxis9/bitshares2-liquiditybots/releases

 * Put a cli_wallet password in `./docker-exchangebot/exchangebot/config.py`
 * Change account name in the same config file
 * Tweak config.py further to your liking.